-Our strategy is to build strong relationships globally with select retailers, as well as with our consumers directly through freestanding stores, e-commerce sites and social media.
-Senior management works with executives of our major retail accounts on a regular basis, and we believe we are viewed as an important supplier to these customers.
+Our strategy is to build strong relationships globally with select retailers, and our senior management works with executives of our major retail accounts on a regular basis.
+We believe we are viewed as an important supplier to these customers.
+In addition, we connect with our consumers directly through freestanding stores, e-commerce sites and social media to build a robust omnichannel experience.